 - Jokingly used in Help Desk.
 Ubersoft has trademarked the concept of the OK Button, but another company has trademarked the term OK Button.
 So Ubersoft rewrites its software so that all OK Buttons are now Right On Switches.

-- Interestingly when Justice League writers created a character call Ichthultu, they only did this because they were unaware that Cthulu was a Public Domain character.
+- Interestingly when Justice League writers created a character call Ichthultu, they only did this because they were unaware that Cthulhu was a Public Domain Character.

 - Because a character from The Flaming Carrot was already named Spongeboy, Nickelodeon changed the name to Sponge Bob Square Pants.

 - The Venture Bros. was to originally take place in the same universe as Johnny Quest, but Hanna-Barbera objected after the first season.
 So now it still technically does, but all of the Johnny Quest characters have had their names changed, or otherwise not brought up.

 - Thorn was originally the name of Rose's alter ego on American Dragon Jake Long.
 Turns out the dual identity "Rose and Thorn" already belonged to a DC superhero, and many episodes in the first season had to be re-recorded, changing the name "Thorn" to "Huntsgirl".
 Thorn is still used in plenty of Fora and Fan Fiction.

 - Lampshade Hanging: Sherri Bobbins of The Simpsons categorically denies that she is anything like Mary Poppins; she's an original creation like Ricky Rouse or Monald Muck.

 - Considering also Treehouse of Horror tale The Shinning, this is a recurring (if not running) gag.